 Four Thirds to Micro FT adapters

-Soon after the Micro FourThirds system was launched in 2008, adapters became available to connect Four Thirds lenses to the Micro Four Thirds mount, which is narrower and designed for lenses with a shorter flange focal distance than FT.
+Soon after the Micro FourThirds system was launched in 2008, adapters became available to connect Four Thirds lenses to the Micro Four Thirds mount.
+The latter is narrower and designed for lenses with a shorter flange focal distance than FT.
 These adapters make it possible for the photographer to use the whole range of Four Thirds lenses with a Micro Four Thirds body.
-Two types of adapters are available: purely mechanical tubes and devices with electrical signal passthrough.
-The purely mechanical adapters are cheap, but of limited use, as they do not transmit any information between the FT lens and the MFT body to control, for example, the aperture and focus motor of the lens.
-The following discussion deals only with adapters that maintain autofocus capability and aperture control.
+Two types of adapters are available: purely mechanical tubes, and devices with electrical signal passthrough.
+The purely mechanical adapters are cheap, but of limited benefit, as they do not transmit any information between the FT lens and the m43 body.
+It is, thus, not possible to control, for example, the aperture and focus motor of the lens.
+The following discussion deals only with the second type of adapters that maintain autofocus capability and aperture control.

 These autofocus adapters are passive feedthrough devices without any logic circuitry of their own.
-They convert the 9-contact Four Thirds SLR electrical connection to the Micro-our Thirds 11-contacts.
-They make it possible to meter, autofocus, record exif data, and inform the image stabilization system.
+They convert the 9-contact Four Thirds SLR electrical connection to the mFT 11-contacts.
+They thereby make it possible to meter, autofocus, record exif data, and inform the image stabilization system.

 There are several different FourThirds adapters available from original equipment manufacturers and third party suppliers.
 They all perform the basic functions of attaching the FT lens securely and transmitting data between the lens and the camera body equally well.
 All adapters have a width of 19.5mm and a diameter of about 65mm, and are supplied with front and rear caps.
 Also, all FT adapters seem to be manufactured in East Asia.
 Yet, there are differences with respect to other features, such as color, body-material, weathersealing, tripod-attachment, weight, and - last but not least - price.
 The adjacent table provides an overview of the differences.

 |Specifications of FT adapters|